spectaprod/proposals/internal/2022-q4-ashfrancis.md

 ### Budget Request

-I am requesting 400 DASH/month for 3 months from the Incubator general budget.
+I am requesting 400 DASH/month for 3 months.
 This will cover the existing and new work as above based on cost forecasts.
 Any remaining funds will be applied to a buffer to ensure development continuity.